seng438-winter-2022/seng438-a1-Hahkobeh/seng438-assignment-1--report.md

 # Comments/feedback on the lab and lab document itself

 This was an interesting lab as using a website like backlog would be something that we will probably encounter when actually working in the real world.
 It was fun to work in pairs finding bugs in this system, though there seemed to be a lot.
+Additionally there seemed to be some abiguity on if the group worked in pairs for certain testing phases.